Transport in Jersey: Rail transport

+A third, freight-only, railway was opened in 1884.

-The mostly coastal lines operated out of St Helier and ran across the southern part of the island, reaching Gorey Harbour in the east and la Corbière in the west.
+The mostly coastal passenger lines operated out of St Helier and ran across the southern part of the island, reaching Gorey Harbour in the east and la Corbière in the west.
 There were two stations in St Helier: St Helier (Weighbridge) (JR) and St Helier (Snow Hill) (JER).

+Running trains on Jersey economically was difficult due to the island's small size, steep inclines and hard granite rock, especially after motor buses started operating.
+Expanding the rail services was impracticable, whereas buses could operate more widely.
+Additionally, the St Helier to St Aubin portion of the Jersey Railway was costly to maintain, as it had been built on the edge of a beach, using exposed track beds and wooden viaducts to reduce initial construction costs.

+In 1936, a fire destroyed much of St Aubin railway station, and also 16 carriages.
+The Jersey Railway was then closed, as the cost of replacing the destroyed assets was too high.

-After closure, most of the infrastructure was removed and today little evidence remains of these railways.
-A small number of former station buildings are still standing, including St Helier Weighbridge, which is now in use as the Liberty Wharf shopping centre, and St Aubin railway station, which is used today as the Parish Hall of Saint Brélade.
+After closure of the two railways, most of their infrastructure was removed and little evidence of them now remains.
+A small number of former station buildings are still standing, including St Helier Weighbridge, which is now in use as the Liberty Wharf shopping centre, and St Aubin station, which is used today as the Parish Hall of Saint Brélade.
 Part of the former Jersey Railway line from St Aubin to Corbière has been converted into a rail trail for cyclists and walkers.

 During the German military occupation 1940–1945, light railways were re-established by the Germans for the purpose of supplying coastal fortifications.
 A one-metre gauge line was laid down following the route of the former Jersey Railway from Saint Helier to La Corbière, with a branch line connecting the stone quarry at Ronez in Saint John.
 A 60 cm line ran along the west coast, and another was laid out heading east from Saint Helier to Gorey.
 The first line was opened in July 1942, the ceremony being disrupted by passively resisting Jersey spectators.
 The German railway infrastructure was dismantled after the Liberation in 1945.

-Two railways operate at the Pallot Heritage Steam Museum; a standard gauge heritage steam railway, and a narrow gauge pleasure line operated by steam-outline diesel motive power.
+Two railways have operated at the Pallot Heritage Steam Museum: a standard gauge heritage steam railway, and a narrow gauge pleasure line operated by steam-outline diesel motive power.
+As of 2025, these are not in operation.

+In mid-2025, a company named Jersey Western Railway (JWR) proposed the creation of a new "affordable, comfortable and sustainable" railway service in Jersey, with a line from La Corbiere via St Aubin to St Helier, and a branch line to the airport.
+The £250m proposal generated controversy, with critics believing that a railway was unnecessary and the price tag too high.